mmilano/SidePanelCollapse/README.md

 ## Closing the Side Panel

-Once it is open, there are four built-in ways to close the side panel:
+Once it is open, there are four regulated ways to close the side panel:
 1. A close button
 1. The ESCAPE key
 1. Clicking the backdrop
-1. Clicking a link (in the side panel)
+1. Clicking a link (in the panel)

 The first three of these are mostly straightforward.
 The fourth is not.

 ### A Close Button

 SidePanelCollapse allows for a close `<button>` element within the vertical panel or on the page.
-For example, in the demos, this is the glyph "X" in the side header bar that overlaps and covers the opening menu glyph &#9776;.
+For example, in the demos, this is the glyph "X" in the side header bar that overlaps and covers the opening menu glyph (&#9776;).

 The default CSS selector for the close button is `.sidePanel-close`.
 Give the option `sidepanelCloseElement` a custom CSS selector on initialization to target a differently-named closing element that adheres to the Bootstrap collapse `.navbar-toggler` requirements.
 Or it can be given a value of `false`.
 In that case, no separate close button will be initialized by the library, and the other closing methods can be relied upon.

 Clicking the close button will close the side panel at the normal duration speed.

 **Caution**: The toggle button used to first open the side panel will close the panel when clicked (if it is visible and not covered).
 Activating it calls directly to bootstrap.js.
 However, when it closes, it will not clean up the page properly.
 Notably, the backdrop will remain.
-This is something to change in [q future iteration](#roadmap).
+This is something to change in [a future iteration](#roadmap).

 ### The ESCAPE Key